When things seem hopeless, it can be really hard to think you’ll ever find hope again.

-Perhaps you’ve seen the story on social media about a couple who fled their war-torn village in Sudan in 2012 trying to get to refugee camps in Africa.
-While fleeing, Dyan and Alik became separated, and evidence of their marriage was destroyed.
+Dyan and Alik fled their war-torn village in Sudan in 2012, but they were separated as they tried to get to refugee camps in Africa.
+While fleeing, evidence of their marriage was destroyed.

-Alik was processed into the camp as a single mom.
-Dyan was processed as a single man, making him a very unlikely candidate for resettlement in the United States.
+The camp processed Alik as a single mom.
+They processed Dyan as a single man, however.
+This made him a very unlikely candidate for resettlement in the United States.

-Alik arrived in Fort Worth, Texas with her two children and their third child on the way, not knowing if she would ever see her husband again.
+Alik arrived in Fort Worth, Texas with her two children and their third child on the way.
+She didn’t know if she would ever see her husband again.

-When Alik spoke with her caseworker about what she could do to get her husband to the States, the caseworker gave her very little hope.
-Molly and Mary Claire spoke with immigration attorneys, members of Congress, and anybody else they thought might be able to help them in their relentless pursuit to reunite this family.
-They also were told time and again it would be a real miracle for Dyan to join them.
+When Alik spoke with her caseworker about getting her husband to the States, the caseworker gave her little hope.
+Molly and Mary Claire spoke with immigration attorneys, members of Congress, and anyone else who might be able to help them reunite this family.
+They also were told repeatedly it would be a real miracle for Dyan to join them.

-After four long years, and reams of paperwork, Dyan was reunited with his family.
-If you haven’t seen the video, it’s worth searching for and watching.
+After four long years, and reams of paperwork, Dyan rejoined his family.
+You can watch the video here.

 - Find a community to engage with.
-It is likely that while both Dyan and Alik kept hope in their heart, there were probably plenty of days when they thought their efforts were futile.
+It is likely that while both Dyan and Alik kept hope in their heart, there were probably times when they thought their efforts were futile.
 Their friends helped them keep going.

 - Be aware of your own self-talk.
 Negative thoughts will almost certainly lead to a self-fulfilling prophecy.
 As Carol Dweck in her book “Mindset” points out, self-talk is very powerful.
 Statements such as, “It hasn’t happened yet, I will eventually find a way,” “This is temporary,” and “Even in the midst of the storm, I am learning,” are very different than giving up hope.

 - Do something.
-Maybe you aren’t able to do what you planned, but you can do something else while you wait.
-Alik did not stop living her life while she was pursuing getting Dyan to the States.
-While she may have begun to doubt she would ever see her husband again, she made friends with Molly and Mary Claire, cared for her children and participated in activities.
+Maybe you can’t do what you planned, but you can do something else while you wait.
+Alik continued to live her life while she was pursuing getting Dyan to the States.
+While she may have doubted she would ever see her husband again, she made friends with Molly and Mary Claire, cared for her children and participated in activities.

 - Keep putting one foot in front of the other.
-As Dory says in Finding Nemo, “Just keep swimming, just keep swimming.”
-So often people decide to throw in the towel just before things start to turn around.
+As Dory says in Finding Nemo, “Just keep swimming.
+Just keep swimming.”
+So often, people throw in the towel just before things start to turn around.

 - Phone a friend.
-Sometimes it helps to talk with someone.
+Sometimes talking with someone helps.

 - Volunteer.
-Using your skills to help others while you are in the midst of waiting will help you feel better about yourself and your situation.
-You never know who you might meet while volunteering, and you might be able to encourage someone else.
+Use your skills to help others while you wait.
+It may help you feel better about yourself and your situation, and you never know who you might meet while you volunteer.
+You might be able to encourage someone else, too.
 Or, you might work alongside someone who can help you with your current circumstance.
 Either way, it’s a win.

 Desmund Tutu once said, “Hope is being able to see that there is light despite all the darkness.”
-It’s a new year and a new decade.
-If you are still on this earth, you can still have hope.
+If you are still on this earth, you can still find hope.